n-of-one/attack_vector_2/website/docs/installation/Configuration.md

 This is the (non secret) google client ID.
 If you want to use Google login, you must enter this value.
 It looks like this: `(numbers)-(letters).apps.googleusercontent.com`

-To create your Google client ID, follow the guide, see [here](Google%20authentication).
+To create your Google client ID, follow the guide, see [here](/installation/Google%20authentication).

-If you need to retrieve it again, find your Google client IDs in the list of "OAuth 2.0 Client IDs" on Google's Credentials page page: [link](https://console.cloud.google.com/auth/clients).
+If you need to retrieve it again, find your Google client IDs in the list of "OAuth 2.0 Client IDs" on Google's Credentials page page: [external link](https://console.cloud.google.com/auth/clients).

 ### Path
 The path used for login.